United Kingdom Championship Tournament (2018)

-The 2018 United Kingdom Championship Tournament was a two-day professional wrestling streaming event and tournament promoted by the American promotion WWE.
-The tournament aired exclusively on the WWE Network and featured wrestlers from the NXT UK and NXT brand divisions—the first event to officially promote NXT UK.
-The event was filmed on 18 and 19 June 2018 and aired on tape delay on 25 and 26 June.
+The 2018 United Kingdom Championship Tournament was a two-day professional wrestling streaming event and tournament promoted by the American promotion WWE, held for wrestlers from the developmental brands, NXT UK and NXT—the first event to officially promote NXT UK.
+The event was filmed on June 18 and 19, 2018, and aired on tape delay on June 25 and 26, exclusively on the WWE Network at 8:00 p.m.
+British Summer Time (3:00 p.m.
+Eastern Time).
 It was held at the Royal Albert Hall in Kensington, London, England.

 Day one of the event featured the second United Kingdom Championship Tournament, which was won by Zack Gibson.
 Day two (promoted as NXT U.K. Championship) saw Zack Gibson unsuccessfully challenge WWE United Kingdom Champion Pete Dunne.
 NXT's North American, Women's, and Tag Team championships were also defended on day two.
 NXT UK's Women's and Tag Team championships were introduced during the event.

 Background

 Production

-On 14 and 15 January 2017, the American professional wrestling promotion WWE held its first United Kingdom Championship Tournament event.
+On January 14 and 15, 2017, the American professional wrestling promotion WWE held its first United Kingdom Championship Tournament event.
 The tournament crowned the inaugural holder of the WWE United Kingdom Championship, which was won by Tyler Bate.
-A follow-up to the event called the United Kingdom Championship Special aired on May 19.
-On 7 April 2018, a second United Kingdom Championship Tournament event was scheduled for 18 and 19 June at the Royal Albert Hall in Kensington, London, England and to air on 25 and 26 June exclusively on the WWE Network.
+A follow-up to the event called the United Kingdom Championship Special aired on May 19 that year.
+On April 7, 2018, a second United Kingdom Championship Tournament event was scheduled for June 18 and 19 at the Royal Albert Hall in Kensington, London, England and to air on June 25 and 26, exclusively on the WWE Network at 8:00 p.m.
+British Summer Time (3:00 p.m.
+Eastern Time).
 In addition to featuring wrestlers from WWE's new NXT UK brand, the tournament also featured wrestlers from the American-based NXT.

-On 25 May 2018, Shawn Michaels and Triple H were scheduled to make appearances at the event.
-On 7 June, Johnny Saint was announced as the General Manager of WWE's United Kingdom-based brand, officially named NXT UK.
+On May 25, 2018, Shawn Michaels and Triple H were scheduled to make appearances at the event.
+On June 7, Johnny Saint was announced as the General Manager of WWE's United Kingdom-based brand, officially named NXT UK.
 A United Kingdom Championship Tournament: Bracketology special aired on the WWE Network later that day, with appearances from all 16 tournament competitors.